nordseele/hans_rust/docs/usage.md

 ### MIDI

+##### MIDI Thru

 By default each message received is forwarded to the MIDI output.

+##### Pairing a Bluetooth MIDI device with the Raspberry Pi

+    sudo bluetoothctl
+        scan on
+        devices (copy device address)

+        connect 48:B6:20:03:18:5B (a Roli block)

+    aconnect -i (check if the Roli Block is listed here, amidiauto should connect it to Hans automatically)

+##### Editing the basic MIDI mapping
-You can edit the MIDI to ii mapping in midi.rs (from line 82)
+You can edit the MIDI to ii mapping in midi.rs (from line 82) It is recommended to know the Rust syntax, be careful not to break anything.
+You'll have to recompile the binary.
+You can do that by running `cargo build --release` from the hans folder when you're done editing the code.

+Use the following macros in the different pattern matching blocks. ie:

+    ii!(Er301, 1, 1, CV, pitch);
+    ii!(Er301, 1, 2, CV, velocity);
+    ii!(Er301, 1, number, TR_PULSE);
+    ii!(Er301, 1, 1, TR, 1);
+    ii!(Txo, 1, 2, CV, velocity);